medelbadaoui/FirstAppFlutter/README.md

-# firstassignement
+# FlutterApp

-A new Flutter application.
+A simple Flutter app with some fancy functionalities.

 ## Getting Started